A history in the mud

 A four wheel drive vehicle is equipped to handle a range of environments and driving situations.
 It is popular to take four wheel drive vehicles to dirt roads or back country areas in order to see what they can handle.

-The limitations as to where you can go will usually be put in place by either the land owner, your skills as a driver or the vehicle you are using.
+The limits of where you can go will usually be determined by the owner of the land you’re on, your skills as a driver or the vehicle you are using.
 For example, it is illegal to intentionally drive on back country roads in some national parks due to the negative effect heavy vehicles can have on the flora and fauna.

 Before heading out to your local forest or national park to take the 4WD for a spin, make sure you are aware of the rules and regulations regarding its use in that area.

 - It’s a good idea to know how to successfully get your vehicle unstuck if you happen to spin your wheels for too long in an especially muddy patch.